-WNERS WANTED BY THE PROPERTY Clerk of the Police Department of the City of New York, No 300 Mulberry street, Room No. 9, for the following property, now in his custody, without claimants: Boats, rope, iron, lead, male and female clothing, boots, shoes, wine, blankets, diamonds, canned goods, liquors, etc., also small amount money taken from prisoners and found by patrolmen of this Department.
-JOHN F. HARRIOT, Property Clerk
+OWNERS WANTED BY THE PROPERTY York, No 300 Mulberry street, Room No. 9, for the following property, now in his custody, without claimants: Boats, rope, iron, lead, male and female clothing, boots, shoes, wine, blankers, diamonds, canned goods, liquors, etc., also small amount money taken from prisoners and found by patrolmen of this Department JOHN F. HARRIOT, Property Clerk